saiyerniakhil/ds-and-algos-personal-archive/Time complexities.md

 examples:
 1. Generate permutation of a list of length N ( which would take n!)
 2. Naive bruteforce solution for Travelling Salesman problem

+> Efficient? *No* !
+Avoid them until you have no alternatives